Skip to main content

 Child: $15 · Senior: $30

-Why This Tour
+Why This Route

 Not everyone wants a guided tour.
 Some travelers prefer to explore at their own speed, linger where they're fascinated, and skip what doesn't grab them.
 The Heritage Passport gives you that freedom while ensuring you hit the three cornerstone heritage sites that tell Sullivan County's founding story.
-The digital stamp system adds a satisfying collect-them-all element that kids and adults both enjoy, and the completion pin is a genuine keepsake.

 Your Itinerary